nikitavoloboev/data/docs/databases/blockchain/solana.md

 Diving into [building dApps](https://hackmd.io/@ironaddicteddog/solana-starter-kit) with Solana.
 This [article](https://lu.ma/p/3nHEa7k5DABpzE6/The-Solana-Programming-Model) & [thread](https://twitter.com/ayushmenon_/status/1476294409205526534) are nice intro guides.
 [Anchor](https://book.anchor-lang.com/) is best framework.

-I buy SOL with [Binance](https://www.binance.com/en-GB) (SEPA transfer) and [stake](https://www.reddit.com/r/solana/comments/soeadc/where_are_you_staking_your_solana/) some in FTX itself.

-If I need to use the coins, I transfer it to to [Glow Wallet](https://glow.app/) ([Phantom Wallet](https://phantom.app/) is nice too).
-Staking in [Marinade](https://marinade.finance/app/staking) is also great as you can use mSOL you get back in some [mSOL liquidity pool](https://marinade.finance/app/mnde) or [Solend](https://solend.fi) (not sure how useful that is) or some other way.
-If I need liquidity, I [unstake (slowly)](https://www.reddit.com/r/solana/comments/p1p1h1/solana_staking_is_tastier_with_marinade/h8eukyd/), get SOL back, transfer to FTX, then cash out.
-That is if I don't use FTX staking itself (it has issue of waiting for longer time to get funds back from unstaking).

-Aside from [supplying mSOL to a lending protocol](https://www.reddit.com/r/solana/comments/r2e6pj/hello_this_is_my_first_post_here_as_i_recently/hm4ebiy/), [Render Network](https://rendertoken.com/) is interesting too.
-[Raydium](https://beta.raydium.io/) looks like a great DeFi platform.
+I buy SOL with [Binance](https://www.binance.com/en-GB) (SEPA transfer).
+You can then [stake](https://www.reddit.com/r/solana/comments/soeadc/where_are_you_staking_your_solana/) SOL in many ways including Binance or [Marinade](https://marinade.finance/app/staking).
+Marinade is neat because from staked SOL, you get mSOL token which can act like SOL but you still get staked rewards.
+Or you can put mSOL into [liquidity pool](https://marinade.finance/app/mnde) or use it with [Solend](https://solend.fi) or similar services.
+I don't find them useful though.

+For me the value of SOL token is Solana blockchain itself.
+The fact that I can transact fast and cheap.
+And run some programs that in theory can't be stopped or blocked as easily.
+I am still exploring what useful things can come out from this aside from ['doing crime online'](https://twitter.com/gbrl_dick/status/1590248219250167813).

+I also wish I could transact SOL coins without any trace similar to [Monero](../../cryptocurrencies/monero.md) (dislike it using [POW](https://en.wikipedia.org/wiki/Proof_of_work)) or [Tornado Cash](https://en.wikipedia.org/wiki/Tornado_Cash).

+I use SOL from [Glow Wallet](https://glow.app/) as it has best integrations including nice Safari plugin and iOS app.
+Converting SOL to FIAT is seamless too which is great unless you are staking, in which case you'd have to [wait a little](https://www.reddit.com/r/solana/comments/p1p1h1/comment/h8eukyd/).

 [NFToken](https://nftoken.so/) is [nice for minting NFTs](https://twitter.com/VictorPontis/status/1538982084080979969).
+For all the criticism that NFTs got, I think it can have some merit, if only as a way of supporting creators in more interesting ways.

+Out of all [cryptocurrencies](../../cryptocurrencies/cryptocurrencies.md) I know of, to me Solana and [Monero](../../cryptocurrencies/monero.md) hold most usefulness.
+Each currency being used for a purpose and never as some investment vehicle.

-I don't hold much [cryptocurrencies](../../cryptocurrencies/cryptocurrencies.md) including SOL as I am still trying to understand how truly useful this technology is.
-Thus far I see a clear use case for [Monero](../../cryptocurrencies/monero.md) to buy things safely that [government does not allow for whatever archaic reasons](../../drugs/psychedelics/psychedelics.md).
-I think this space moves very fast though so maybe something truly groundbreaking comes along.
-Perhaps it's [micro transactions](https://news.ycombinator.com/item?id=31386483) (currently not possible due to Mastercard/Visa monopoly on online transactions and their 3% fees).
+I also think solving [micro transactions](https://news.ycombinator.com/item?id=31386483) (currently not possible due to Mastercard/Visa monopoly on online transactions and their 3% fees) has a nice future as far as cryptocurrencies go.

 ## Apps